 6. Moomoo: Best for Desktop and Mobile Charting Tools

 Moomoo is a stock trading and charting app for beginners or advanced investors.
 Investors pay zero commissions, and there are no account minimums or hidden fees.

 Moomoo simplifies stock research opportunities with its AI tools that provide real-time alerts, including research and tracking tools.

 Moomoo’s stock screener has over 100 indicators available on thousands of stocks.
-Plus, investors with a Moomoo brokerage account get free access to Level 2 market data, including up to 60 levels of bid/ask prices, to help investors understand a stock’s performance in real time.
+Plus, investors with a Moomoo brokerage account get free access to Level 2 market data, including up to 60 levels of the bid/ask prices, to help investors understand a stock’s performance in real-time.

 Moomoo’s charting tools have 63 technical indicators and 38 drawing tools to cater to beginning and advanced investors.
 It also provides AI support alerts so investors can react to real-time market changes.

 If this sounds like too much, they offer a paper trading account so you can play with your new strategies risk-free.
 You’ll receive $1 million in virtual money for stocks and options and $10 million for futures to help you try your strategies.